Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Bios: psxonpsp660.bin, scph101.bin, scph7001.bin, scph5501.bin, scph1001.bin \
 Notes:
 - Rewind and Fast Forward capability should be disabled while playing PSX.
 Performance may suffer greatly otherwise.
 - It's been reported best performance is achieved using the psxonpsp660.bin bios.
+- Certain games (ex.
+Looney Tunes Sheep Rider, Jedi Power Battles and 2xtreme/espn extreme games) need to have SMC Checks disabled or games will eventually slow down and crash in the pcsx-rearmed core.
+Retroarch Quick Menu > Options > (Speed Hack) Disable SMC check.
+- iS: Internal Section - Change PSX clock to 45 to get past the boot screen.
+- Parasite Eve Games: Change PSX Clock to 64 (100%) for one of the Parasite Eve games to get past certain sections.

 ### Playstation Portable (PSP)
 Emulator: (**ppsspp standalone**) ppsspp-go standalone lr-ppsspp \